projekt-zespolowy-ug/P.Y.T.A/readme.md

 ## License

-Distributed under the Pyta-license License.
+Distributed under the Pyta-license.
 See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>